Visit the New Student Information website for registration dates, procedures and policies.

 Student Financial Services (SFS) can provide you and your family with information and assistance to help you finance your New School education.
 Student Financial Services works with students and families of all income levels to explore their funding options, including scholarships, loans, campus employment, and other resources.
 Use the links below.

-For additional information, contact Student Financial Services at 212.229.8930 or email@example.com or visit the office at 72 Fifth Avenue, lower level.
+For additional information, contact Student Financial Services at 212.229.8930 or email@example.com or visit the office at 72 Fifth Avenue, 2nd floor.

 The Registrar's Office maintains registration and academic record information and establishes policies and procedures regarding these matters.
 As a student, it is your responsibility to know and understand this information.
 Follow the links below for the most commonly used information.